GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         *classic* [Default for classic mode], *modern* [Default for modern mode], *inverse* (white on black), *movie* (suitable for movie making) and *darkmode*.
-        You can also create and use your own themes by compiling files of desired settings and place them in your GMT user directory (usually ~/.gmt) and name them *theme*.conf.
+        You can also create and use your own themes by compiling files of desired settings and place them in your GMT user themes directory (usually ~/.gmt/themes) and name them *theme*.conf.

     **GMT_TRIANGULATE**
         Determines if we use the **Watson** [Default] or **Shewchuk**